joshlong/joshlong.github.io-content/content/jl/blogPost/github-repositories-that-spark-joy.md

 status=published
 ~~~~~~

 Happy new year!
 The world is about to ring in a new year, and with it comes a chance to reflect, to prioritize, to _clean_.
 My Github repositories were proliferating like rabbits!
-It was getting out of hand, and something needed to be done!
+It was getting out of hand, and **something needed to be done**!

 <img width="100%" src = "https://pbs.twimg.com/media/FlLXjnnaMAAry2y?format=jpg&name=4096x4096" />